vgonzenbach/CAVS/README.md

 - `run_fast.sh`: performs tissue segmentation using FSL's FAST algorithm on T1 MRI images.
 The resulting white matter masks are saved as NIfTI files.

-- `frangi.R`: computes frangi filters for T2* MRI images using the ANTsR and c3d packages.
+- `frangi.R`: computes Frangi filters for T2* MRI images using the ANTsR and c3d packages.
 The resulting vein masks are saved as NIfTI files.

-- `run_frangi.sh`: runs the frangi filter and vein mask generation pipeline on T2* MRI images in the input dataset.
+- `run_frangi.sh`: runs the Frangi filter and vein mask generation pipeline on T2* MRI images in the input dataset.
 It saves the resulting vein masks as NIfTI files.

-- `stat_frangis.R`: computes the quantile distribution of frangi filters for each subject in the input dataset and saves the results as a CSV file.
+- `stat_frangis.R`: computes the quantile distribution of Frangi filters for each subject in the input dataset and saves the results as a CSV file.

-- `eda_frangi.R`: performs exploratory data analysis on frangi filters in the CAVS dataset.
-It generates two graphs: one showing the quantile distribution of frangi filters in the CAVS data, and the other showing the same distribution after rescaling each image to a range between 0 and 1.
+- `eda_frangi.R`: performs exploratory data analysis on Frangi filters in the CAVS dataset.
+It generates two graphs: one showing the quantile distribution of Frangi filters in the CAVS data, and the other showing the same distribution after rescaling each image to a range between 0 and 1.
 This script was used to select an appropiate treshold.

-- `make_vein_mask.R`: generates vein masks from the frangi filter images using a thresholding approach.
+- `make_vein_mask.R`: generates vein masks from the Frangi filter images using a thresholding approach.
 The resulting vein masks are saved as NIfTI files.

 - `clean_output.sh`: cleans up the output of previous scripts by renaming and moving files generated during image processing to their proper BIDS-compliant names and directory structure.
 It also removes unused files - this ensures dataset is as light as possible to speed up uploads to Box.